Fair Isle Knitting – What It Is, History, & Stranded Knitting Tutorial

 How Do You Knit A Swatch For This Colorwork Knitting?

-Knitting fair isle swatches is necessary to ensure you have the right gauge.
+Knitting fair isle swatches is necessary to ensure you have the right knitting needle and gauge.
 To make a beautiful swatch, follow these steps.
 (Note: For the speed swatch, you’ll need to cut it open, so you can’t reuse the yarn.)

-• Use the required knitting needles to cast on the required amount of stitches
+- Use your knitting needles or circular needles to cast on the required amount of stitches

-• Look at the first row on your pattern, and knit it
+- Look at the first row on your pattern, and simply knit the first stitch.

-• Stop before you reach the final stitch
+- Continue knitting, but stop before you reach the final stitch.

-• Look at the next row in the pattern, pick up any needed yarns and drop any unused yarn
+- Stop creating the current row.
+Look at the next row in the pattern, pick up any needed yarns and drop any unused yarn.

-• Stop before you reach the final stitch, and knit it with all the colors used in the row
+- Stop before you reach the last stitch, and knit it with all the colors used in the row

 Here’s a tutorial on how to swatch in the round.